Role of the Board of Directors

 Anthony Keating, CFRE

-In Anthony’s role he oversees the Northern Cancer Foundation, Health Sciences North Foundation, NEO Kids Foundation, Health Sciences North Volunteer Services and Health Sciences North Volunteer Association.
+Anthony is President & CDO of Foundations and Volunteer Groups at Health Sciences North.
+In his role he oversees the Northern Cancer Foundation, Health Sciences North Foundation, NEO Kids Foundation, Health Sciences North Volunteer Services and Health Sciences North Volunteer Association.
 He also serves on the senior leadership teams of Health Sciences North and Health Sciences North Research Institute, ensuring a strong alignment with health care needs in Northeastern Ontario.

 Elaine M. Paterson, BHSc